Ideal Customer Profiles: What They Are and Why They’re Important

 This type of research can be time-consuming, but it’s a great way to get detailed information about your target market.

-Step three: create your ideal customer profile
+Step three: create the b2b customer profile

 When you’re getting started, it can be helpful to work from a template to make sure you’ve included all of the most important information.
 Below, you’ll find a template that SPP has put together to make things easier: